 10:00 tonight at the water tower.
 Tell no one. -Chaos Club

-When Max receives a mysterious invite from the untraceable, epic prank-pulling Chaos Club, he has to ask: why him?
+When Max receives a mysterious invite from the untraceable,

 The Heart of It: Creating Children’s Books that Matter is an online course for aspiring and emerging children’s book writers and illustrators who want to create powerful books for kids while simultaneously coming more fully into their own power as storyteller and artist.

 I combine my passion as an educator and activist along with 20 years of experience in creating award-winning multicultural children’s books to craft a course that is a journey of self as much as a practical guide to creating children’s books.

 Lately I’ve been dancing between two publishing worlds.

 I just finished the editing process on my first book with a trade publisher, Mountain Chef: How One Man Lost His Groceries, Changed His Plans, and Helped Cook Up the National Park Service, illustrated by Rich Lo (Charlesbridge,